napalm-automation/napalm/docs/YANG/parsers.rst

 Parsers
 ^^^^^^^

-Parsers are responsible of mapping native configuration/show_commands to a YANG model.
+Parsers are responsible for mapping native configuration/show_commands to a YANG model.

 Special fields
 ==============